Frequently Asked Questions

 If I have received a TB test in the last 12 months from somewhere outside of Houston Methodist, may I use it to fulfill this requirement?

 In most cases, yes, this is acceptable with proper documentation.
-The Employee Health Clinic will evaluate each case individually.
+The Employee Health Clinic at Houston Methodist Hospital will evaluate each case individually.

 Are there only patient visitation assignments?